austings/RedditBots/README.md

 RedditBots
-These are coded in python using the urllib and Requests libraries Scrubs dictionary sites for definitions when it finds a user who asks for a definition.
+Coded in python using the urllib and Requests libraries Scrubs dictionary sites for definitions when it finds a user who asks for a definition.

 ![alt tag](https://github.com/austings/RedditBots/blob/master/preview3.png)